 Ever thought about starting an at-home garden compost but it all just got a bit too hard?
 Well, we’re here to help get you started with this simple step-by-step guide and composting tips for beginners.
 Trust us, your garden is going to LOVE you for this!

 With so many people keen to reduce their household waste, starting a garden compost is a great idea.
-It’s relatively low-cost, simple and an eco-friendly way to reduce the amount of rubbish sent to landfill while getting something free for your garden plants in return!
+It’s relatively low-cost, simple and an eco-friendly way to reduce the amount of waste sent to landfill while getting something free for your garden plants in return!

 Composting is a natural way to fertilise your garden, save money and do your bit for the environment.